denisekgosnell/assethub-graph-skeleton/README.md

    phase: create-graph
 ```

-3. nameofgraph=$graphname
+3. `nameofgraph=$graphname`

 This indicates which graph to alter.
-Above in runebdse.sh you set graphname=<<nameOfYourGraph>>
+In `runebdse.sh`, you set this via `graphname=<<nameOfYourGraph>>`.

-4. host=$host
+4. `host=$host`

 This is configurable to be your local host or a node in your cluster.
-Best options:
+The best options:

-node0 (for working in a cluster)
+a. node0 (for working in a cluster)

-localhost (for working locally)
+b. localhost (for working locally)

-5. cycles=$person
+5. `cycles=$person`

-This indicates how many times the statement is supposed to be executed.
-In runebdse.sh, we defined person=500.
-This means that the statementn in driver.yaml under the phase take will be executed person number of times, or 500 times.
+`cycles` indicates how many times the statement is to be executed.
+In `runebdse.sh`, we defined `person=500`.
+This means that the statementn in `driver.yaml` under the phase take will be executed `person` number of times, or `500` times.
-For schema and set-up related statements, we want cycles=1
+For schema and set-up related statements, we want `cycles=1`.

-6. All other variable=$variable statements
+6. All other `variable=$variable` statements

-This is the key to passing variables over to ebdse executio statements.
-The variables you define in runebdse.sh can be passed as command line arguments with this syntax
+This is the key to passing variables over to `ebdse` execution statements.
+The variables you define in `runebdse.sh` can be passed as command line arguments with this syntax

 ### <a name="resources"></a>More Resources